-9. You Are Depending on Working to Fund Your Retirement
+9. You’re Depending on Working to Fund Your Retirement

-A survey by Transamerica indicated that 65 percent of workers planned to work after age 65.
+A 2014 survey by Transamerica found that 65 percent of workers planned to work after age 65.
 Other surveys have reported similar results.
 While the desire for intellectual stimulation is part of this, undoubtedly the need for additional income in retirement is a key driver.

-However, the news is not good for those planning to work late into life in an attempt to shore up their retirement savings.
-A 2014 survey by the Employee Benefit Research Institute found that 49 percent of older workers left the workplace earlier than planned.
+However, the news is not good for those planning to work late into life.
+A 2017 survey by the Employee Benefit Research Institute found that 48 percent of older workers left the workplace earlier than planned.
 Top reasons included:

-The fact that you might not be able to work as long as planned is one more good reason to save as much as you can during your working years.
+The fact that 67 percent of those people left the workforce for reasons beyond their control is one more good reason to save as much as you can during working years.

-10. You Do Not Have a Plan for Your Long-Term Care Needs
+10. You Don’t Have a Plan for Your Long-Term Care Needs

+There is a good chance you'll need long-term care at some point during your retirement.
 The cost of long-term care varies quite a bit across the country.
-Median annual nursing home costs in Alaska are around $281,000, while they are about $51,000 in Texas, according to a 2015 Genworth survey.
+Median annual nursing home costs for a semi-private room in Alaska are around $292,000, while they are $54,020 in Texas, according to a 2016 Genworth survey.

-Alternatives like long-term care insurance can help, but the premiums can be steep.
-If you have enough retirement savings, you may be able to self-insure.
+Alternatives like long-term care insurance can help, but the premiums are often steep.
+If you have enough retirement savings, you might be able to self-insure.
 However you do it, planning for your potential long-term care needs should be a part of your retirement planning.